Redocly/redocly-cli-cookbook/README.md

 # Redocly CLI Cookbook

+> [!WARNING]
-> ⚠️ **This repository has been moved.** The cookbook is now part of the [Redocly CLI repository](https://github.com/Redocly/redocly-cli/tree/main/cookbook).
+> **This repository has been moved.** The cookbook is now part of the [Redocly CLI repository](https://github.com/Redocly/redocly-cli/tree/main/cookbook).
 This repository is no longer maintained — please find the latest examples there, and open any new issues or pull requests in the new location.

 ---